AnimeSwap/docs/docs/tutorial/FAQ.md

 Combining the two, we have AnimeSwap.

-### Q3: When will AnimeSwap be official launched?

-As soon as the Aptos Mainnet Launch.

-### Q4: Is there a native token/coin of AnimeSwap?
+### Q3: Is there a native token/coin of AnimeSwap?

 AnimeSwap will have a native coin named `$ANI` for sure, but not yet.